henrydhall/henrydhall/README.md

 - Hello there, I’m Henry Hall.
-I just graduated with a degree in applied mathematics and computer science from Weber State.
+My degree is in applied mathematics and computer science from Weber State.
-- Currently working as a Digital Image Processing Intern.
+- I am working as a Technology Service Analyst for Zions Bancorp.
+Most of my attention goes to there, so that commit history isn't public.
 - Mostly right now I'm just messing around and doing personal projects that interest me and help me develop new skills.
-- Currently working on some full stack Python applications.
+- Currently working on a game with PyGame.
-- I have experience in C/C++, Python, SQL, a little MongoDB, and I've seen some Dotnet Core.
-I've done web development with Python/Flask.
+- I have experience in Python and web development with Flask.
+I worked with C/C++, SQL, and a little MongoDB in school.
-- I have a lot of academic experience with cryptography.
+- I have a lot of academic exposure to cryptography.
-- I’m looking to collaborate on really anything, especially cyber security.
 - You can reach me at henrydhall3.14@gmail.com

 ## Private Repositories